 235. Earning a Living: Work and Occupations in a Global Economy.

-238. Social Services, Agencies and Advocacy. (w/Community-Based Learning component)
+238. Social Services, Agencies and Advocacy. (with Community-Based Learning component)

 An examination of the structure, processes and outcomes of human service organizations.
 We consider their promises and limitations, including the political, economic, legal and cultural climate in which they operate as well as the point where policy is translated into practice.
 We also explore issues and strategies related to "client" advocacy and empowerment.
 Integral to this course is participation in a placement with a local human service agency through partnership with Community-Based Learning.
-Possible placements may include the Department of Social Services, Citizens against Violent Acts, Renewal House, police agencies and courts.
+Possible placements may include the Department of Social Services, Citizens against Violent Acts, Renewal house, police agencies and courts.
 This course fulfills the Experiential Component requirement for majors.
-Also offered through Peace Studies.

-246. What’s so Bad about Aging. (w/Community-Based Learning component)
+246. What’s So Bad about Aging? (with Community-Based Learning component)

 253. Race, Class, and Environmental Justice.

 This course focuses on dynamics of privilege and oppression in relation to the environment in the United States and globally.
 The social processes that advance racism and class inequality, affecting the distribution of ecological costs and benefits, are explored.
 Substantive topics include the siting of hazardous facilities and fossil fuel technologies in Indigenous communities, the societal conditions that disproportionately drive water contamination in neighborhoods where marginalized families reside, and (in)equities embedded in institutionalized responses to natural disasters and the climate crisis.
 Classic sociological theories and contemporary Indigenous resurgence and Black Feminist texts are employed to foster critical insights into the human/nature experience today.
 Course assessments include both group case studies and individual writing assignments with real world implications.
 Prior completion of SOC/ENVS 187 suggested but not required.
 Also offered as Environmental Studies 253.